Frost Mage Dragonflight Leveling Guide From 1 to 70 (Dragonflight 10.0.7)

 are Overflowing Energy,

-which were the first two you should have taken, and then the two stat boosts
+which were among the first few you should have taken, and then the two stat boosts

 Tome of Rhonin and